 Take those temporary setbacks as lost battles – and a signal for you to retreat, reorganize and launch a fresh offensive.
 The war is only over when you raise your arms in surrender.

 It may often appear as if you’re not making any real progress.
-But if you cling on and persist, you will witness a breakthrough.
-The breaking of dawn that dispels all the darkness.
+But if you cling on and persist, you will witness a breakthrough—the breaking of dawn that dispels all the darkness.
 You will need to cultivate virtues like patience, endurance, and long-suffering to make it through the long night.

-Above all financial freedom is achieved when all of these components are melded together, and you take action.
+Above all, financial freedom is achieved when all of these components are melded together, and you take action.

 It is not enough to have worthy goals, a glorious vision, training, experience, etc. The plan of action needs to be energized, and this energy is provided by taking action.

 Often in business meetings, there is much talk about where the company has been, where it currently is and where it needs to go.
 Often, these meetings are replete with reports and graphs and strategies.
-However, the most critical aspect of the business meeting agenda are the actions items.
+However, the most critical aspect of the business meeting agenda is the action items.
 Those action items include what is going to be done, who is going to do it and when will it be done?

 Therefore, it is crucial for you as the director to yell out “action” then proceed according to plan.